 Acupuncture

 • or many other locations

-The body is a series of patterns, like rivers flowing into the sea, and acupuncture is what clears the rivers so they may flow more easily.
+The body is a series of patterns, like rivers flowing into the sea, and acupuncture is what reconnects the rivers so they may flow more easily to deliver healing energy where it’s needed.

+Acupuncture